ga-wdi-exercises/landlord/readme.md

   - it should have a link to create a new apartment
   - have a show route for each apartment specified by the params value in the URL.
-  - it should list its address, montly rent, square feet, number of bedrooms and number of bathrooms
+  - it should list its address, monthly rent, square feet, number of bedrooms and number of bathrooms
   - it should have a link to delete the apartment
   - it should have a link to edit the apartment